idiap/bob/doc/TutorialsIP.rst

   >>> filtered_image = kernel(image)

-To compute the absolute and phase parts of the responses (e.g. as needed by the extended local Gabor binary pattern (ELGBP)), just use the `NumPy`_ functions on the resulting image:
+To compute the absolute and phase parts of the responses (as is the case for the extended local Gabor binary pattern (ELGBP)) you can simply use the `NumPy`_ functions on the resulting image:

   >>> abs_image = numpy.abs(filtered_image)
   >>> phase_image = numpy.angle(filtered_image)